King Golf

 King Golf (stylized in all caps) is a Japanese manga series written and illustrated by Ken Sasaki.
 It was serialized by Shogakukan in the shōnen manga magazine Weekly Shōnen Sunday from August 2008 to October 2011, and later transferred to Shōnen Sunday S in January 2012.
-Its chapters have been collected into 43 tankōbon volumes as of November 2025.
+Its chapters have been collected into 44 tankōbon volumes as of November 2025.
 It follows the story of high school student Sōsuke Yūke, as he begins his career in golf and over time obtains many wins and defeats various opponents.

 King Golf won the 56th Shogakukan Manga Award for the shōnen category in 2011.

 Story

-Sōsuke Yūki (優木 蒼甫, Yūki Sōsuke), known as "the predator", is a young talented delinquent skilled at fighting.
-He has fought near everyone to reign supreme in his region.
-One day he realizes that people may fear him, but they do not admire him.
-On that day, a prodigy amateur golf player looks down on the young delinquent.
-Sōsuke, infuriated, ends up getting involved in the golf world to get revenge.
-With inspirational drive, courage and competitiveness, Sōsuke is fully committed to overcome every rival and become the "king of golf".
+Sōsuke Yūki (優木 蒼甫, Yūki Sōsuke), also known as "Predator", is a talented young delinquent who is skilled at fighting.
+He has fought nearly everyone in his region to reign supreme.
+One day, he realizes that people may fear him, but they do not admire him.
+On that day, a prodigy amateur golfer looks down on the young delinquent.
+Infuriated, Sōsuke gets involved in the golf world to get revenge.
+Driven by inspiration, courage, and competitiveness, Sōsuke is fully committed to overcoming every rival and becoming the "king of golf".

 Publication

-King Golf, written and illustrated by Ken Sasaki, was first published in Shogakukan's Weekly Shōnen Sunday from August 6, 2008, (Note: It started in the magazine's combined 36th–37th issue of 2008 (cover date August 20), released on August 6 of that same year.) to October 12, 2011.
-It was transferred to Shōnen Sunday S on January 25, 2012.
-Shogakukan has compiled its individual chapters into individual tankōbon volumes.
+Written and illustrated by Ken Sasaki, King Golf was first published in Shogakukan's Weekly Shōnen Sunday from August 6, 2008, to October 12, 2011.
+(Note: It started in the magazine's 36th–37th combined issue of 2008 (cover dated August 20), released on August 6 of that same year.)
+(Note: It finished in the magazine's 46th issue of 2011, released on October 12 of that same year.)
+It was then transferred to Shōnen Sunday S, where it started on January 25, 2012.
+Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was published on January 16, 2009.
-As of November 18, 2025, 43 volumes have been published.
+As of March 18, 2026, 44 volumes have been published.